 This book and video teaches young children the dangers of lead poisoning, and how they can protect themselves.

-Lead Poisoning Prevention - Fact sheet of lead poisoning basics.
+Lead Poisoning Prevention - Lead poisoning basics.

 Finding Lead in Your Home - A booklet about sources of lead.